 The materials go through a sorting process.
 They then go through the process of being cleaned and dried before going through a shredder.
 The shredded material is melted before bitumen or asphalt is added to the mix.

 While plastic roads or paving have not been used on a large scale, things are progressing in the Netherlands.
 The aim is to create 100% plastic roads.
-They predict these will last three times longer, construction is 70% faster and it is possible to recycle the road when the time comes to replace it.
+They predict these will last three times longer, construction is 70% faster, and it is possible to recycle the road when the time comes to replace it.

 To begin with, you need to make sure that you have the right plastic.
 This involves plastic bags and other plastics made from the materials mentioned above.
 They can be placed in a metal barrel and then placed on a source of heat.

-By involving the local community he has gained a lot of attention, training up local children who might have otherwise spent their time on the streets to assist with the process.
-As a result, he has received funding from the 'Coeur d'Afrique’.
+By involving the local community, he has gained a lot of attention, training up local children who might have otherwise spent their time on the streets to assist with the process.
+As a result, he has received funding from the 'Coeur d'Afrique.'
 He has provided paving stones to the Cameroon handball federation and also raises awareness of plastic waste in schools.

 The idea is that the parts are prefabricated and modular.
 The structure is light and hollow, and that enables fast construction and replacement.
-The hollow design helps with flooding but also the installation of pipes and cabling.
+The hollow design helps with flooding and the installation of pipes and cabling.

 |Zhen Leng, Rabindra Kumar Padhan, Anand Sreeram, Production of a sustainable paving material through chemical recycling of waste PET into crumb rubber modified asphalt, Journal of Cleaner Production, Volume 180, 2018, Pages 682-688, ISSN 0959-6526, https://doi.org/10.1016/j.jclepro.2018.01.171

 |Dowell Myers, John Pitkin & Julie Park (2002) Estimation of housing needs amid population growth and change, Housing Policy Debate, 13:3, 567-596, DOI: 10.1080/10511482.2002.9521455

 |Chavan, A.J.
 (2013).
 USE OF PLASTIC WASTE IN FLEXIBLE PAVEMENTS Miss.